harakiriboy/harakiriboy/README.md

 - 🌱 I’m currently learning **JS React Framework**

-- 👨‍💻 All of my projects are available at [harakiriboy.com](https://harakiriboy-site.netlify.app/)
+- 👨‍💻 All of my projects are available at [harakiriboy-site.com](https://harakiriboy-site.netlify.app/)

-- 📝 I regularly write articles on [harakiriboyblogs.com](harakiriboyblogs.com)-->

 - 📫 How to reach me **yesirkepov03@gmail.com**